timothylimyl/lit-llama-qa/README.md

 # ⚡ Purpose of Lit-LLaMA-QA ⚡

-Experimenting with fine-tuning Generative Pre-trained (GPT) Model using NLP academic dataset for evaluation to get better intuition and knowledge on how best to fine-tune GPT models and understand GPT model's performance on downstream tasks.

 **Goal 1: By using academic dataset, we can get some intuition on how to improve fine-tuning and understand what works.** For example, to answer questions such as "Does LoRA really work?" is very difficult with generative responses as human evaluation is challenging and time-consuming.
 We want to get grounded feedback on the proposed training methodology.
 Thus, we will rely on using academic dataset first to get some intuition on practices to follow.

 **Goal 2: To gauge how performant are GPT models, especially under PeFT methods**.
 With academic dataset, we at least have some baseline results while experimenting with different methods.
 We are also curious on how easy would it be to reach SOTA results.

-We are focusing on QA dataset first as the future goal is to train abstractive qa with dialogue based replies (hard to evaluate, no standard benchmark for this).
-To start off, our targeted dataset will be SQuAD 2.0 which is an extractive dataset with unanswerable questions.

 Please jump to [Current takeaways from experiments](#current-takeaways-from-experiments) for some of our learnings from experimenting with GPT models or [Academic Paper Results and comparison (SQuAD 2.0)](#academic-paper-results-and-comparison-squad-20) for our experiment results relative to published SOTA research.

 Find the [original lit-llama repository here.](https://github.com/Lightning-AI/lit-llama)

 ## SQuAD 2.0

+We are focusing on QA dataset first as the future goal is to train abstractive qa with dialogue based replies (hard to evaluate, no standard benchmark for this).
+To start off, our targeted dataset will be SQuAD 2.0 which is an extractive dataset with unanswerable questions.

 (A) Dataset detail